NSC15/hi-lo-number-game/README.md

 ## Deployment

+### My Project Deployment

-- This project is Deployed via GitHub Pages.
-My project was created in Gitpod and Git was used for Version Control.
+- This project is Deployed via GitHub Pages
+- My project was created in Gitpod
+- Git was used for Version Control
+- My project was deployed once i started testing via multiple devices and regularly updated when i pushed from Git.

+### GitHub Pages Deployment

 - To deploy via GitHub Pages -
 - Log in to GitHub with your personal account
 - Locate and Choose your repository you wish to deploy
 - Access setting at the far-right of the repository control bar (not the top of webpage)